rube-de/rofl-hashi-ping/packages/ping/README.md

-# Ping Package - Cross-Chain Event Verification
+# Cross-Chain Ping - Hashi Protocol Implementation

-Cross-chain ping system using Oasis ROFL and Hashi protocol.
-Proves events occurred on one chain and verifies them on another using cryptographic proofs.
+A cross-chain messaging system that proves events occurred on one chain and verifies them on another using cryptographic Merkle proofs and the Hashi protocol.

 ## Components